FSharpCSharp/Spring4D/Build.md

     HKEY_CURRENT_USER\Software\[Company]\BDS\[Version].0\Library

-This particular key is for Delphi XE5 (you can find more keys in <https://bitbucket.org/jeroenp/besharp.net/src/tip/Native/Delphi/Scripts/List-Delphi-Installed-Packages.ps1>, which supports these platform subkeys:
+This particular key is for Delphi XE5.
+You can find more keys in <https://bitbucket.org/jeroenp/besharp.net/src/tip/Native/Delphi/Scripts/List-Delphi-Installed-Packages.ps1>, which supports these platform subkeys:

 - `Android32`
 - `iOSDevice`